These Are the Counties In the Durham-Chapel Hill, NC Metro Area Where COVID-19 Is Growing the Slowest - NewsBreak

 While COVID-19 has spread to nearly every part of the country, cities continue to be the sites of major outbreaks.
 Experts agree that the virus is more likely to spread in group settings where large numbers of people routinely have close contact with one another, such as colleges, nursing homes, bars, and restaurants.
 Metropolitan areas with a high degree of connectivity between different neighborhoods and a large population may be particularly at-risk.

 The spread of coronavirus depends on a variety of factors and can vary even between neighboring counties.
-Within the Durham-Chapel Hill metro area, COVID-19 is growing the slowest in Granville County.
-There were an average of 4.7 new cases per day per 100,000 residents in Granville County during the past week, the least of the five counties in Durham with available data.
+Within the Durham-Chapel Hill metro area, COVID-19 is growing the slowest in Person County.
+There were an average of 4.9 new cases per day per 100,000 residents in Person County during the past week, the least of the five counties in Durham with available data.

-Case growth in the Durham metro area varies at the county level.
-In Orange County, for example, there were an average of 13.7 new cases per day per 100,000 residents in the past week -- the most of any county in Durham and more than the case growth rate in Granville County.
+Case growth in the Durham metro area varies widely at the county level.
+In Durham County, for example, there were an average of 18.0 new cases per day per 100,000 residents in the past week -- the most of any county in Durham and far more than the case growth rate in Person County.

-While Granville County has the slowest case growth in the Durham area, it does not have the lowest incidence of cases overall.
-As of April 7, there were a total of 23,978.6 confirmed cases per 100,000 residents in Granville County, the fifth fewest of the five counties in the metro area.
-For comparison, the U.S. has so far reported 24,484.6 cases per 100,000 Americans nationwide.
+While Person County has the slowest case growth in the Durham area, it does not have the lowest incidence of cases overall.
+As of April 13, there were a total of 23,573.5 confirmed cases per 100,000 residents in Person County, the fourth fewest of the five counties in the metro area.
+For comparison, the U.S. has so far reported 24,542.2 cases per 100,000 Americans nationwide.

 The pandemic has led to the closure of thousands of consumer-facing businesses around the country.
 These changes have led to widespread job loss and record unemployment.
 These changes have led to widespread job loss and record unemployment.
-In Granville County, unemployment peaked at 9.6% in May 2020.
-As of June 2021, the county's unemployment rate was 4.1%.
+In Person County, unemployment peaked at 13.3% in May 2020.
+As of June 2021, the county's unemployment rate was 5.2%.

 These are all the counties in North Carolina where COVID-19 is slowing (and where it's still getting worse).